Lori-Ringhio97/OPC-UA-attacks-POC/README.md

 Then connect to the OPC UA Server using UAExpert.
 The address is: `opc.tcp://172.17.0.2:62541/Quickstarts/ReferenceServer`

 ### Cleanup
 By default Docker will keep images and containers.
+Use the option `--rm` in the docker run command in order to automatically remove containers when they exits.
 Here are some docker commands if you are not familiar with them:
 - `sudo docker <image|container> ls -a` will show images or containers.
 - `sudo docker <image|container> prune` will remove unused images or containers.
 - `sudo docker rmi <image>` to remove a specific image.